AdMaster/admaster.github.com/src/trackmaster/v1/en/agency.md

 `name`
 : _Optional_ **string** - Campaign Name

-If the input is a part of campaign name, it will find out the campaign.
+If the input is a part of campaign name, it will search the campaign.

 `network_brand_id`
 : _Optional_ **integer** - Network Brand ID